 - Herbs, Vitamins, and Minerals

 Living a healthy, relaxed lifestyle is important in controlling and preventing migraines.
-Performing exercises that promote muscle relaxation, getting sufficient sleep and rest can all help prevent migraine headaches.
+Performing exercises that promote muscle relaxation, and getting sufficient sleep and rest can help prevent migraine headaches.

 Schedule a Migraine Consultation

 If you have any additional questions or concerns about diagnosing or treating migraines, contact Community Health Net today to schedule an appointment in Erie, PA.
 Our board-certified physicians will work with you to find the cause of your migraines and give personalized tips on future prevention.
 Give us a call at (814) 455-7222 to get started.